ericbrown99/MaatsNetwork/README.md

 This sets the block time to 2 seconds.
 We do this to ensure that ganache properly reports the 'now' variable which is used to calculate the price of auction products.

+**Migrate**
+After setting up the local blockchain, use `truffle migrate` to migrate the contracts onto the chain.